nugget/python-anthemav/README.md

   think that you're able to do the work, I'm someone is probably happy to perform the directed development in the form of a bug or feature bounty.

-- If your anxious for a feature but it's not actually worth money to you, please open an issue here on Github describing the problem or limitation.
+- If your're anxious for a feature but it's not actually worth money to you, please open an issue here on Github describing the problem or limitation.
 If you never ask, it'll never happen